 4. One must give in order to receive

-On LinkedIn, establishing your credibility is key to developing a network of professional contacts.
+On LinkedIn, establishing your credibility is the main thing to get recommendations and developing a network of professional contacts.
 You need to allow others to see you and your world by sharing information on your experiences, activities, ideas and perspectives.

 If you share something interesting from another site, be sure to add your thoughts or opinions on it.
 The idea is to be on your network’s usefulness and ‘go to’ radar by providing your contacts with something of value.